-When Does a Business Need a Helicopter View?Reading Time: 3 minutes
+When and Why Does a Business Need a Helicopter View?Reading Time: 3 minutes

-The bigger a business or a project becomes, the harder it is to manage – seems pretty self-explanatory, right?
-You’re going to need more employees to execute tasks, more managers to guide them, more contractors and partners.
+The bigger your business or project becomes, the harder it is to manage – seems pretty self-explanatory, right?
+You’re going to need more employees to execute tasks, more managers to guide them, more contractors and partners to deal with.
 This all is the result and the sign of a company’s success, and is usually warmly accepted by business owners.
-However, there is a certain point in a project’s growth when the need of another kind emerges.
+However, there is a point in a project’s growth when the need of another kind emerges.

 Why we lose the big picture view and how to retain it

 Imagine yourself walking in the field towards a house seen on the horizon.
 Your path is clear, you can see where you’re heading and where you have come from.
 Now imagine that you’re walking in the forest.
 You know that the house is somewhere ahead, but you have no clear directions, and trees obstruct your sight.
 But if you manage to find a high hill or climb up a tree, you’ll see the big picture, and the direction will become clear as if you were standing in the field.

 The ability to see not only the forest and the trees, but also a big picture view is what’s important for a growing business.
 It is often referred to as “helicopter view”, “systems thinking”, or “clarity of purpose”.
 The concept was first implemented in the 20th century by Royal Dutch Shell Company, who’d noticed that their most successful managers all possessed this skill.

 Being able to see the wholes, to spot the interrelationships, to view things with a perspective and a context is extremely important for planning a strategy and, even more, for executing it properly.
 So how does one develop the helicopter view skill?
 Well, it takes a bit of imagination and climbing a ladder of abstractions.